moritz-makandra/puppet-gnupg/REFERENCE.md

 ##### <a name="proxy"></a>`proxy`

-Set the proxy to use for HTTP and HKP keyservers.
+set the proxy to use for HTTP and HKP keyservers

 ##### <a name="user"></a>`user`

-The user account in which the PGP public key should be installed.
-Usually it's stored in HOME/.gnupg/ dir
+execute gpg command with this user